openforis/collect-earth-online-doc/docs/source/collection/troubleshooting.rst

 There are multiple ways to get in touch with us if you are still having an issue or would like to request a new feature.

+1. Email us at :email:`support@collect.earth`!
+We will respond to your email as soon as possible.
+Please provide as much detail as possible about the issue you are experiencing or the feature you would like to request.
-1. You can ask questions on the OpenForis forum, which is available at http://www.openforis.org/support.
+2. You can ask questions on the OpenForis forum, which is available at `<http://www.openforis.org/support>`__.
+Please tag your question with **collectearthonline**.
+This is a great way to get help from the community and other users.
+You can also search for existing questions and answers that may help you.
-2. You can also visit our GitHub issues page at https://github.com/openforis/collect-earth-online/issues.
-You will have to either log in or set up a GitHub account in order to log an issue.
-By logging in, the development team can contact you in case they need additional information to provide a solution to the issue or feature suggestion.

-   - When you have a GitHub account, `navigate to the CEO GitHub Page <https://github.com/openforis/collect-earth-online/issues>`__.
-   - To log an issue or request a new CEO feature, simply click on the green **[New issue]** button in the upper right-hand portion of the screen.
-   - Type in a title that conveys the topic of the issue or request.
-   - Then below, type in a detailed message summarizing the issue you have encountered.
-   - Once you have finished providing the details, click the green **[Submit new issue]** button.
-This will log your request.
+3. You can also visit our GitHub issues page at `<https://github.com/openforis/collect-earth-online/issues>`__.
+Please include the steps you took to reproduce the issue, and any screenshots or error messages that may help us understand the problem.
+If you are requesting a new feature, please provide as much detail as possible about what you would like to see.